Glostrup railway station

-Glostrup station is a commuter rail railway station serving the railway town/suburb of Glostrup west of Copenhagen, Denmark.

-It is located on the Høje Taastrup radial of Copenhagen's S-train network.
-It is located close to the historical, administrative and commercial centre of Glostrup Municipality, but also serves Brøndbyvester in Brøndby Municipality, whose boundary comes within a few hundred metres from the station.
+Glostrup station is a suburban rail and former main line railway station serving the railway town/suburb of Glostrup west of Copenhagen, Denmark.
+It is located close to the historical, administrative and commercial centre of Glostrup Municipality, but also serves Brøndbyvester in Brøndby Municipality, the boundary of which comes within a few hundred metres from the station.
+The station is connected to the nearby Glostrup Shopping Center via an underground walkway, the same walkway which is used to access the platforms.

+Glostrup station is located on the Høje Taastrup radial of Copenhagen's S-train network, a hybrid commuter rail and rapid transit system serving Greater Copenhagen.
+It is served regularly by trains on the B-line which have a journey time to central Copenhagen of around 20 minutes.
 In front of the station is a major bus terminal from which local and express buses go in many directions.

-The station is connected to the nearby Glostrup Shopping Center via an underground walkway, the same walkway which is used to access the platforms.